OAuth 2.0 security best practices (RFC 9700)

 4.8 PKCE downgrade attack

-• When a code arrives at the token endpoint, and there was a code_challenge in the authorization request for which this code was issued, there Strivacity provides a valid code_verifier in the token request
+• When a code arrives at the token endpoint, and there is a code_challenge in the authorization request for which this code was issued, Strivacity provides a valid code_verifier in the token request.

 4.11 Open redirection

-• Strivacity always authenticates the user first and, with the exception of the silent authentication use case, prompt the user for credentials when needed, before redirecting the user
+• Strivacity always authenticates the user first and, except for the silent authentication use case, prompts the user for credentials when needed, before redirecting the user.

-• Strivacity only automatically redirect the user agent if it trusts the redirection URI
+• Strivacity only automatically redirects the user agent if it trusts the redirection URI.

 4.14 Refresh token protection

-• Stricity determines, based on a risk assessment, whether to issue refresh tokens to a certain client
+• Stricity can be configured to determine, based on a risk assessment, whether to issue refresh tokens to a certain client.

 4.15.
 Client impersonating resource owner